 What exactly is a sweeper keeper?
 It's when a goalkeeper goes out of his box to win the ball, almost acting like a field player, which Manuel Neuer increasingly does.
 Neuer stands not in his goal box at times, but almost half way up the field when his team has the ball, helping his team keep possession by acting as a sweeper.

 Bayern Munich and Germany goalkeeper Manuel Neuer has perfected the 'sweeper keeper' role over the last few years and stands alone as the sole shot-stopper that has a unique ability to venture 40 yards out of his goal and prevent an attack.
-While this talent makes Neuer an incredible goalkeeper on its own, his shot stopping ability rivals that of David de Gea and his footwork is on par with Joe Hart.
+While this talent makes Neuer an incredible goalkeeper on its own, his shot stopping ability rivals that of David de Gea and his footwork is on par or much better than someone like Joe Hart.

 In terms of honours, Neuer sits above all.
 For club, the Bavarians shot stopper has won three consecutive Bundesliga titles, two DFB-Pokal crowns and a DFL-Supercup.
 Furthermore, he was part of their Champions League winning side in the 2012-13 campaign, bouncing back after a penalty shoot-out defeat to Chelsea in the final of the same competition 12 months earlier.

 For Germany, he played an integral role in their European under-21 Football Championship success before impressing throughout their World Cup success in Brazil last summer.
 Neuer has won it all, and that is why many have suggested the German keeper could be the greatest shot stopper of all-time.